benmvp/slides/2020/tsconf/react.md

 NOTES:
-- Provide auto-completion for prop values (enums / booleans)
+- It also provides auto-completion for prop values (enums / booleans)
 - In this case the `status` prop is an enum / union of `failed` & `success`

 /////